 OUR DESIGN PROCESS

-The Good Collective is focused on evolving our business model to reduce the resources we use in our business processes and treading a little lighter.
+the good collective's commitment extends beyond making beautiful jewelry – sustainability is at the heart of our mission.
+We've made significant strides in recent years, but we continue to focus on evolving our business model to reduce the resources we use in our business processes and treading a little lighter.
 Here is what we have accomplished so far:

-In our first year, we reduced the use of disposable plastic bags by 80%.
-Prior to our change in process, each piece of jewelry was re-packaged 2-3 times before ever making it to the customer.
+- In our first year, we reduced the use of disposable plastic bags by 80%.
+Before our change in process, each piece of jewelry was re-packaged 2-3 times before making it to the customer.
 Our jewelry is now master packed when it is shipped to us & stored in sealed, reusable containers until it is shipped to our customers.
 The changes implemented in 2017 diverted about 500,000 plastic bags from landfills and oceans.